Avar12/Jamara/README.md

 # CPU and Configuration
-Jamara does have configurables which allows the user to adjust Jamara in order to work in harmony with the server.
+Jamara does have configurables which allow the user to configure Jamara in order to work in harmony with the server.
 However, setting all configurable values to the maximum will unfortunately have impact on your CPU.
 Further __configurations__ can be found in this repository.